 Assume Company YZA has recorded gross sales worth Rs.2 lakh in one accounting period.
-Against such sale, it also recorded returns worth Rs.15,000 and allowed a 10% discount on a sale of Rs.10,000.
+Against such a sale, it also recorded returns worth Rs.15,000 and allowed a 10% discount on a sale of Rs.10,000.

 In this case, discount allowed equals to Rs.1000.
 Hence, net sales = Rs.
 (200,000 – 15000 – 1000) = Rs.
 184000.